 Intended outcome Success criteria Progress 8 - improve progress 8 for all pupils.
 Achieve national average or above for progress 8 for PP pupils.
 Attainment 8 - improve attainment 8 for all pupils.
 Achieve national average or above for attainment 8 for PP pupils and close the gap between our PP students and the rest of the cohort.
 Increase percentage of Grade 5+ in English and maths for all pupils.
 All PP pupils achieve English and maths 5+ scores for similar schools.
 Ebacc entry - improved entry of disadvantaged students into EBacc subjects.
 The proportion of PP pupils taking the EBacc should be consistent with that achieved by the full cohort.
 Attendance - consistent improvement in disadvantaged students' attendance.
 Improve PP pupils' attendance so that it is in line with the average attendance of the rest of the cohort, whilst also addressing attendance issues arising from the Covid-19 pandemic.
-Improved careers awareness Disadvantaged students have a greater opportunity to liaise with a careers advisor.
+Improved careers awareness Disadvantaged students have a greater opportunity to liaise with a careers advisor, through morning interventions and discussions about their options and chosen paths after their KS4 education.
+Increased usage and familiarity of "unifrog" in this time will help students in making their own choices about these options.